THURSDAY, NOVEMBER 4

 FAST LANE TO SMART TRANSPORTATION

-From insightful virtual keynotes and engaging panel discussions to networking with industry, entrepreneurs, government and academia, these discussions around how we can bolster progress for the future of connected and autonomous goods movement is one you won’t want to miss.
+From insightful virtual keynotes and engaging panel discussions with entrepreneurs, government and academia, we can bolster progress for the future of connected and autonomous goods movement.

 Keynote: Smart Goods Mobility - Enablers and Opportunities